TobiaszCudnik/jsprops/README.md

 	SignalsMixin
 } = require 'jsprops'

-# this example actually lacks event emitter, but mixins are out of scope of it
+# This example actually lacks event emitter, but mixins are out of it's scope.
 class Klass extends SignalsMixin
 	foo: signal('foo',
 		on: -> console.log 'klass1'
 	)

-	on: -> # forward to composed event emitter
+	on: -> # forward to a composed event emitter
-	emit: -> # forward to composed event emitter
+	emit: -> # forward to a composed event emitter

 class Klass2 extends Klass
 	constructor: ->